 THE CLOCK STARTS TICKING AGAIN

-The ninth chapter of the Book of Daniel informs us that seventy prophetic weeks must elapse before sin is brought to an end and everlasting righteousness enters the creation of God.
+Daniel chapter 9 informs us that seventy prophetic weeks must elapse before sin is brought to an end and everlasting righteousness enters the creation of God.
 The crucifixion of Christ marked the completion of the sixty-ninth week.
 Then the clock stopped ticking while the Body of Christ is being formed.

-It is our opinion that the eleventh chapter of the Book of Revelation describes the seventieth week, the time when the clock resumes ticking.
+It is our opinion that Revelation chapter 11 describes the seventieth week, the time when the clock resumes ticking.
 The first half of the week will consist of the latter-rain, double-portion revival prophesied in the Old Testament.
 The latter-rain revival will result in the preaching of the Gospel of the Kingdom of God to all nations for a witness.
 The last half of the week will include the reign of Antichrist and the great tribulation.
 Then the end of the age will be here and the Kingdom of Christ will come to the earth.

 There are to be seventy prophetic weeks in all.

-And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.
+Then he shall confirm a covenant with many for one week; but in the middle of the week He shall bring an end to sacrifice and offering.
+And on the wing of abominations shall be one who makes desolate, even until the consummation, which is determined, is poured out on the desolate [desolator].”
 (Daniel 9:27)

-It is our opinion that the eleventh chapter of the Book of Revelation describes the seventieth week, the time when the clock once again moves toward the establishing of the Kingdom of God on the earth.
+It is our opinion that Revelation chapter 11 describes the seventieth week, the time when the clock once again moves toward the establishing of the Kingdom of God on the earth.

 The first half of the seventieth week will consist of the latter-rain, double-portion revival that is prophesied in the Old Testament.
 The last half of the week will include the reign of Antichrist and the great tribulation, which also are prophesied in the Old Testament.
 As we understand the Scriptures, the saints will testify during the first half and be kept safe in God throughout the second half.

 Christ cannot return until the Christian church has brought forth Christ in the members of His Body.
-Christ must be formed in us.
+Christ must be formed in us first.

-The purpose for the period of time from the crucifixion to the beginning of the seventieth week has been the forming of the Body of Christ, the Bride of the Lamb, the brothers of Christ, the “Deliverer” who shall come “out of Zion,” the second “lampstand” of the eleventh chapter of Revelation.
+The purpose for the period of time from the crucifixion to the beginning of the seventieth week is the formation of the Body of Christ, the Bride of the Lamb, the brothers of Christ, the “Deliverer” who shall come “out of Zion,” the second “lampstand” of Revelation chapter 11.